 - to build upon existing relationships with our partners and establish new partnerships

-This statement recognises the importance of the historically fundamental idea of British higher education for Canterbury Christ Church: that in the academic world the quality of our teaching, and the quality of the departments and programmes we run, is underpinned by the quality of our research.
+This statement recognises the importance of the historically fundamental idea of British higher education for Canterbury Christ Church: that in the academic world the quality of our teaching, and the quality of the schools, centres and programmes we run, is underpinned by the quality of our research.